-Dileep's Santa Claus Picture With Daughter Mahalaksmi Goes Viral!
+Dileep's Latest Picture With Daughter Mahalaksmi Goes Viral!

 Dileep and Kavya Madhavan, one of the most-popular star couple of Malayalam cinema were blessed with a baby girl in 2018.
 The couple had introduced their daughter Mahalakshmi to the world on her first birthday, through social media.
 Recently, Dileep surprised his fans by posting yet another picture with Mahalakshmi, on his official Facebook page.